Skip to content

 On each turn the ToolCall node:

-2. Runs a non-streaming Generate against the node's model.
+2. Runs a non-streaming Generate against the node's model, with the template-provided grammar constraining generation.
 Temperature is typically low for tool calls (the default is to inherit sampling params; override them to 0 for determinism).

 4. For each parsed call, records the call on the current turn.
-If notify_client = true, also sends a ToolCallNotification wire frame so your client can react.
+If disposition notifies, also sends a ToolCallNotification wire frame so your client can react.

 5. Exits via tool_called (one or more parsed) or no_tool_called.